What infrared sauna actually costs in Houston, TX.

 How much does infrared sauna cost in Houston?

-Infrared sauna in the Houston market splits across single-session pay-per-use at sauna studios, monthly memberships at multi-modality chains, at-home cabin ownership (capital purchase), and integrated wellness practice programming.
-Each tier serves a different use case; WEF sits in the integrated-practice tier.
+Infrared sauna in the Houston market splits across single-session pay-per-use at sauna studios, monthly memberships at multi-modality chains, at-home cabin ownership (capital purchase), and integrated social wellness club programming.
+Each tier serves a different use case; WEF sits in the integrated social wellness club tier.

 Infrared sauna vs traditional dry sauna — which is the better purchase?